MinnPost/object-sync-for-salesforce/docs/logging.md

 # Logging

 The plugin uses, by extending, the [WP Logging Class](https://github.com/pippinsplugins/WP-Logging) to log plugin-specific events.
 The main class is stored in the /vendor/wp-logging folder, which we tie into this plugin with composer.

+We use the default settings for this class when possible.
+This means the Log content type will be created, and entries will be added to the database according to the settings below, but to see them you'll need to enable `WP_DEBUG`.
+To do this, in your `wp-config.php` file, add this code: `define( 'WP_DEBUG', true );`.

 Our extension to this class does a few things:

 1. Force a type of 'salesforce' on all logs this plugin creates.
 2. Get logging-related options configured by the `admin` class.